-Your joint health is important to pay attention to throughout your life.
-Joints are the point of connection between bones in your body and allow you to move and bend.
-Exercise can put wear and tear on your joints (particularly in your hands, elbows, knees, and shoulders) and general aging can too.
-As you age, the cartilage in your joints can degrade causing stiffness, discomfort, and decreased range of motion.
+Joint health is important to pay attention to throughout your life.
+Your joints are the point of connection between the bones in your body that allow you to move and bend.
+Exercise can put temporary wear and tear on your joints, particularly in your hands, elbows, knees, and shoulders.
+With aging, people often notice common changes in their joint health too.

-A joint is a connection between two bones in your body — think your knees, elbows, where your fingers bend etc. Just as it is important to keep your bones and muscles healthy, it is equally important to keep your joints strong and stable.
+A joint is a connection between two bones in your body — think your knees, elbows, where your fingers bend, etc. Just as it is important to keep your bones and muscles healthy, it is equally important to keep your joints strong and stable.
 Healthy joints allow you to move about your day easily.
 Keeping your joints in top top shape can help maintain a solid quality of life for both the fitness enthusiast and those wanting to maintain optimal healthy aging.

 Although injuries like joint tears are possible, often related to intense activities or accidental injuries, most challenges with our joints actually occur slowly and as a normal part of aging.
-This can mean that your joint health is often overlooked until you experience joint discomfort, weakness, or a reduced range of motion.
-For example, the cartilage in your joints might be degraded or your joints have lost their flexibility for movement.
+This can mean that joint health is often overlooked until you experience joint challenges or a reduced range of motion.
+For example, the cartilage in your joints might need support if you occasionally experience reduced flexibility or range of motion.
 Most often, these long-term concerns are caused by normal everyday activities and overuse.

 So what can you do to support your joint health?
 First, your diet.
-Incorporating healthy fatty acids from foods like salmon, nuts, and olive oil has been shown to impact your joint health.
+Incorporating healthy fatty acids from foods like salmon, nuts, and olive oil has been shown to impact joint health in a positive way.

 Secondly, exercise.
-Healthy joints are strong, stable, and mobile so it’s important to move your body consistently and incorporate strengthening exercises into your routine from activities that don’t strain your joints, like swimming.
+Healthy joints are strong, stable, and mobile so it’s important to move your body consistently and incorporate strengthening exercises into your routine from activities, like weights and swimming, that don’t strain your joints.

 And finally, supplements.
-Taking vitamins and supplements that have been shown to support joint health can help you take a proactive approach each day to maintaining healthy joints.
+Taking vitamins and supplements that have been shown to support joint health may help you in addition to diet, exercise and lifestyle.

-Supplements like omega-3 fatty acids from fish oil or a veggie omega, and vegetarian collagen from eggshell membrane can help support your joint health and mobility by supporting your body’s inflammatory response and providing key nutrients for joint health.
+Supplements like omega-3 fatty acids from fish oil or a veggie omega, turmeric, collagen, and vegetarian collagen from eggshell membrane may help support your joint health by supporting your body’s healthy response to exercise and providing key nutrients for joint health.

 Fish Oil and Omega-3 Fatty Acids: We have all heard the old saying “you are what you eat” and it is still applicable to this day!
 Our cells, bones and joints included, are all made using resources from what we eat.
-Omega-3 fatty acids are beneficial for your health and can only be obtained through your diet from foods like fatty fish, walnuts, flaxseed, and canola, or from supplementing.
+Omega-3 fatty acids are beneficial for your health and can only be obtained through your diet from foods like fatty fish, walnuts, and flaxseed, or from supplementing.
 Omega 3 fatty acids in the diet provide resources for the body to form optimal bones and joints and maintain optimal health.
 One study explains the way omega 3 fatty acids help support bone and joint health is by increasing the absorption of calcium and vitamin D which are both crucial nutrients.
-Fish oil is a common omega-3 supplement and has shown initial promising results as an ingredient for joint health.
-One 12 month, double-blind, placebo-controlled study found that patients taking 2,600mg of omega-3 per day experienced less joint discomfort than those taking a placebo.
+Fish oil is a common omega-3 supplement and has shown initial promising results as an ingredient to support joint health.
+One study found that patients taking 2,000mg of omega-3 per day experienced better joint health and mobility within 3 months.
 These benefits of omega-3 fatty acids can also be found in a vegan supplement form.
 Algae oil is a great alternative to fish oil for vegetarians or vegans looking to incorporate omega-3s like EPA and DHA into their diets for joint health.